rsms/cocui/README.md

 - Access to a streaming text log of messages both from your application (using console.log() etc) and from the runner core.
 - Quick restarting (reloading) of your app w/o restarting the actual process

-To enable development mode, set or change the boolean defaults key "DevelopmentMode" to `true` for your app.
+To enable development mode for a Cocui application, set the boolean defaults key "DevelopmentMode" to `true` for.

-Enable for the demo app:
+Example:

-	$ defaults write se.notion.Cocui DevelopmentMode -bool yes
+	$ defaults write my.cocui.app DevelopmentMode -bool yes

 You need to restart the native app after changing this key.
 Afterwards, a new menu item will appear: "Develop".

+When creating new application projects using the Cocui app, DevelopmentMode is already set for you.

 ## Creating a new project